The Flat Rate VAT scheme (FRS) is designed to make it easier for small businesses to fulfil their value-added tax (VAT) obligations.

 What is the Flat Rate VAT scheme?

-But under the Flat Rate VAT scheme, companies can instead opt to pay a fixed amount of VAT instead – which, in some circumstances, can save them money.
+But under the Flat Rate VAT scheme, companies can opt to pay a fixed amount of VAT instead – which, in some circumstances, can save them money.

-If they go for this, the business in question is also able to pay the difference between what they have charged to their customers and what they pay to the Exchequer, but they then give up the right to claim VAT on most purchases they make.
-In some circumstances, the VAT claimed on capital assets over £2,000 can still be claimed back – even if your business is a part of the scheme.
+If they go for this, the business in question is also able to pay the difference between what it has charged its customers and what it pays to the Exchequer, but it will then give up the right to claim VAT on most purchases it makes.

 Am I eligible for the Flat Rate VAT scheme?